braineatingmachines/braineatingmachines.github.io/_posts/2019-10-17-rubber-band-car.md

 featured: false
 ---

-For STEM night, each kid got a bag with parts and printed set of instructions.
-The kids with a little help from their family had to build a motorized rubber car.
+For STEM night, each kid got a bag with parts and a printed set of instructions.
+The kids, with a little help from their family, had to build a motorized rubber car.

 ## Parts

-All parts needed for the project were sourced off amazon
+All parts needed for the project were sourced off Amazon.

  * 3V DC motor
  * 2 x AA batteries